Pix-xiP/pixconfig/Toolset.md

 `yazi` *
 - A *blazingly* fast TUI file manager with plugins!

+`hwatch`
+- Alternative of the `watch` command, keeps track of command execution and changes etc.

+`mdtt`
+- Markdown table editor with `vim` like keybinds, good if you use alot of `markdown` tables.

+`jnv`
+- Interative JSON viewer that executes `jq` queries to filter.

+`lemmeknow`
+- Identifies strings through signature detection.

+`typocia`
+- Cozy little terminal typer, lets you practice so you to can be Blazingly Fast!~

+`sig`
+- Interactive grep, good over streamed data, such as websocket outputs.

+`diskonaut`
+- Treemap style viewer of your filesystem.

+`pastel`
+- Generate, convert and manipulate colours and colourcodes!

+`ghq`
+- A go tool for managing git repositories.

+`gdu`
+- Go Disk Usage, little TUI for seeing where your disk has been filled up.

+`ouch`
+- Obvious Unified Compression Helper!
+A tool for doing all sorts of compression and detection.

+`atop`
+- TUI for linux performance monitoring.

+`jless`
+- JSON viewer written in rust.

+`jqp`
+- Playground for interacting with `jq` and seeing what commands do in realtime.

+`sshs`
+- TUI for SSH sessions, using your ssh config, useful for those one off ones you forget, or if you need to figure out an ip quickly.

+`yt-dlp`
+- Youtube downloader with extended features and other uses.

+`zeit`
+- Time tracker for your terminal :>

+`clx` || `circumflex`
+- Hacker news browser in your terminal.

+`dua` || `dua-cli`
+- Interactive TUI for seeing space used by files on system.

+`dive`
+- Tool for going through `docker` containers.

+`nemu`
+- Basic TUI for managing `qemu` vm's

+`cotp`
+- Terminal tool for managing OTP's

+`tran`
+- Send files to other computers with a nice TUI.

+`portal`
+- Another way to send files via a relay system, similar to `croc`

+`miller`
+- A multi-purpose parser for TOML, YAML, JSON, CSV etc.

+}}

 -----------------------------------------------------------

 ### CLI Network Utilities:

+{{

 `netcat` *
 - The network swiss army knife